hughobrien/psu-constitution/README.md

 6. The Clubs and Societies Officer:

-	1. There will be a Clubs and Societies Officer that sits on the PSU Executive, Clubs and Societies Executive, SU Executive and report to both councils.
-The Clubs and Societies Officer, as a member of the PSU Executive will be full voting members and entitled to vote as part of the executive except for in the case of decisions directly effecting, and then it is their responsibility to ensure Clubs & Societies Council is consulted.
+	1. There will be a Clubs and Societies Officer that sits on the PSU Executive, Clubs and Societies Executive, ULSU Executive and report to both councils.
+The Clubs and Societies Officer, as a member of the PSU Executive will be full voting members and entitled to vote as part of the executive except for in the case of decisions directly effecting, and then it is their responsibility to ensure Clubs and Societies Council is consulted.

 7. Chairperson of Council: